 Fiddleheads are the tightly coiled heads of the ostrich fern.
 This springtime delicacy has a grassy flavour, similar to asparagus, and a somewhat crunchy texture.

 Fiddleheads are an excellent source of the antioxidant beta-carotene and niacin, a B vitamin that keeps hair, skin and our nervous system healthy.
 They also offer a decent amount of potassium and vitamin C.

-Thanks to their deep green colour, fiddleheads contain beta-carotene, a powerful antioxidant also found in bright orange vegetables.
-Canada's Food Guide recommends getting at least one serving of dark green vegetables everyday, making fiddleheads a great choice (when you can get your hands on them).
+Thanks to their deep green colour, fiddleheads also contain beta-carotene, a powerful antioxidant also found in dark green and bright orange vegetables.

 |Beta carotene||1234 ug|